quantropi/qispace-sdk-code-samples/c/demos/README.md

 MASQ DS supports below Digital Signature algorithms:

-`ALG = ghppk hppk dilithium`
+`ALG = ghppk mldsa`

 The supported Big Number libraries are `BN = qtp gmp`

-> Note: Dilithium library does not depend on any Big Number library.
+> Note: ML-DSA library does not depend on any Big Number library.

 - Initialize MASQ using one of:

   1) QiSpace NGen random callback functions from QiSpace QEEP SDK, or
   2) User-provided random callback functions

-    The Defaults used for this demo are `ALG=ghppk` for NIST Security level 5, using `BN=qtp` and QiSpace NGen as the Initialization API to generate random numbers.
+    The Defaults used for this demo are `ALG=mldsa` for NIST Security level 5, using the demo provided random function.

 - Generate Keypair to sign the message
 - Sign the message